frdmn/findmyhash/README.md

 # findmyhash.py

+(this is just a mirror of the official Google Code repository: https://code.google.com/p/findmyhash/)

 ´findmyhash.py` try to crack different types of hashes using free online services.

 **NOTE: findmyhash.py 2.0 is coming!!** The new version will have many changes and improvements.
 Some of these changes are: